 What's on offer

-Often overlooked by tourists in favor of neighboring Argentina and Brazil, Uruguay is one of South America's loveliest countries.
-Montevideo, the coastal capital on the River Plate, is perfect for strolling, while the wild Atlantic coast has some of South America's most impressive beaches.
+Often overlooked by travelers in favor of neighboring Argentina and Brazil, Uruguay is one of South America’s loveliest countries.
+Montevideo, the coastal capital on the River Plate, is perfect for strolling, while the wild Atlantic coast has some of South America’s most impressive beaches.
+And then there’s the wine – Uruguay’s tannat grape has been much maligned in the past but is having a resurgence of popularity.
+A new crop of modern vineyards around Jose Ignacio means this is swift becoming one of the fanciest wine regions in South America.

 Who can go